 Contemporary romance author Alyssa Schwarz is a graduate of the Colorado School of Mines with a Master’s in Geology & Geological Engineering.
 She also works as a professional watercolor artist along the Colorado Front Range and is a member of ACFW (American Christian Fiction Writers).
-Alyssa’s second full-length novel, The Glass Road, is set in the Colorado mountains, and is the third installment in her new series, A Prescott Family Romance.
+Her stories are set in the Colorado mountains, and her debut novel, The Glass Cottage, released in the Fall of 2021.
 You can find her online at www.alyssaschwarzauthor.com.

 Tell us about your newest book.

 Dear Beth is sort of a prequel to The Glass Cottage in the Prescott Family Romance series.
 It’s a sweet small-town story set in the town of Loveland, CO, that centers around a second-chance romance and a 76-year-old Valentine’s Day tradition.

 Every year, my grandma used to send everyone in the family a little Valentine’s Day card with the famous Loveland stamp (get it, Love-land?) on the envelope.
 Since then, my mom and I have continued the tradition, and I thought it would be fun to center a story around the town’s internationally famous letter re-mailing program.
 To participate, you send your letters to the Sweetheart City’s post office by the first week of February, they put their own special Valentine’s themed cancelation stamp on the corner, and then they send it out to the final recipient.